RutledgePaulV/q-builders/README.md

 ### Why does this exist?
 A lot of existing query builders are bad.
-It's *hard* to write a query builder that always restricts you to the only logical options available, which has resulted in most query builders being overly generic and allowing you to call methods that you shouldn't be able to call at that time.
+It's difficult to write a query builder that always restricts you to the only logical options available, which has resulted in most query builders being overly generic and allowing you to call methods that you shouldn't be able to call at that time.